• Skip to primary navigation

 Instructions

-Place in a deep pot with boiled Water, Salt, Kashmiri Chilli Powder, Paprika, Turmeric, Coriander, Black Pepper, Garam Masala, Chilli Flakes.
-We also add Tomatoes, Green Chillies, Curry Leaves.
+• Place in a deep pot with boiled Water, Salt, Kashmiri Chilli Powder, Paprika, Turmeric, Coriander, Black Pepper, Garam Masala, Chilli Flakes, Tomatoes, Ginger, Green Chillies, Red Chilli Flakes, Curry Leaves and Water.

-Simmer for a couple of minutes and garnish with chopped Coriander.
+• Simmer for 5 minutes and garnish with chopped Coriander.

 Note - The Daal will thicken a lot as it cools so if it doesn't look thick yet, you can leave it to thicken or simmer over low heat till it thickens to your desired consistency.